CodeforDAO/contracts/README.md

 ### Membership

 The Member Contract is the entry point for other subcontracts, and it is an `ERC721` contract.
-It includes a simple whitelist invitation function and provides the `investMint(to)` method to ensure that external investors get a corresponding membership (similar to a board of managers)
+It includes a simple allowlist invitation function and provides the `investMint(to)` method to ensure that external investors get a corresponding membership (similar to a board of managers)

 ### Share